Game Day Hub: Round 2, Game 3 vs Everett Silvertips

 Learn more at victoryplus.com/download

 Victory+ has a home and away feed available.
-For Games 3 and 4 in Portland, click on the Home Feed to hear Winterhawks broadcaster Nick Marek!
-Share the link with your family and friends!
+For Game 4 in Portland, click on the Home Feed to hear Winterhawks broadcaster Nick Marek!
+Share the link with your family and friends.

 The video feed will be live five minutes before puck drop.
 If you want to catch more of Nick's pre-game show, tune in on the Winterhawks App.